 The net interest income effect is measured to capture the impact of changes in interest rates on profit or loss.
 The metric reflects the differences in volume and fixed-interest periods between assets, liabilities and derivatives in other operations.
-The net interest income effect is based on an instantaneous parallel shift of one percentage point up and down over a 12-month time horizon.
-At the end of the year, the net interest income effect was positive SEK 187 million (negative: 67).
+The net interest income effect is calculated accordingly to EBA Guidelines (EBA/GL/2018/02) and is based on an instantaneous parallel shift of one percentage point up and down over a 12-month time horizon.
+At the end of the year, the net interest income effect was negative SEK 123 million (negative: 187).